Loading ...

 I liked a statue of a man waving farewell at the train station.
 I also smiled when I saw a colorful sign wishing everyone 'Boas Festas' or Happy Holidays.
 Our winter trip to Portugal was off to a great start.

 SIDEWALK SAFARI SPOTLIGHT: Portugal is an amazing country.
 In addition to the Algarve, make time to visit Lisbon.
 Portugal's picturesque capital is full of hidden gems like Queluz National Palace and great places to grab a coffee.
-You could also spend a weekend in Porto where you can drink wine as old as you are and explore some of Northern Portugal's best day trips including spending a day in Coimbra, Portugal's historic university city.
-If wine is your think, head to Setúbal on a day trip from Lisbon or embark on a longer road trip to the Alentejo region.
+You could also spend a weekend in Porto where you can drink wine as old as you are and explore some of Northern Portugal's best day trips including spending a day in Coimbra, Portugal's historic university city, a day in Braga, the oldest city in Portugal.

 An Algarve Road Trip

-On our second day in Portugal in December, we decided to take a drive to some of the historic towns and sights in the Algarve region.
+No matter where you choose to stay in the Algarve, you'll find plenty of places to visit on a day trip.
+On both of our trips to Portugal in December, we decided to take a drive to some of the historic towns and sights in the Algarve region.

 Portimão

-Our first stop was Portimão.
+On our first trip to the Algarve, the first stop on our road trip was Portimão.
 We got a little lost on the way into town (the streets are not well marked) and never found the town center.
 We did, however, find a series of gorgeous beaches.

 One of the advantages of traveling in Portugal in winter during the low season is that you have a lot of touristy places to yourself.
 The beach in Portimão was deserted.
 Local resorts and high rise apartments sat on a dramatic cliff with stairs leading down to a boardwalk.